 When you are looking at Orion’s belt, the rightmost star on its belt is the one called Mintaka.
 The star Mintaka always rises and sets within one degree of True East or True West.

-Navigating the northern hemisphere is sometimes considered easier than navigating the southern hemisphere because the northern hemisphere has a bright and easy to find North star; however, navigating by the stars can be simple no matter where you are if you know where to look.
+Navigating the northern hemisphere is sometimes considered easier than navigating the southern hemisphere because the northern hemisphere has a bright and easy-to-find North star; however, using the stars to navigate can be simple no matter where you are if you know where to look.

 Important Southern Hemisphere Constellations